StackVista/stackstate-docs/use/views/events_perspective.md

 ### Timeline

-The Events Perspective shows events matching the time window selected in the timeline control.
+The Events Perspective shows events matching the **Time Window** selected in the timeline control.
 Specify a time window to filter the events shown by time.

 ## Time travel